DuckWeb for Students

 - If you’ve fulfilled each of your major or minor, degree, or general education requirements

 Satisfied requirements appear in black; unmet requirements are in red.
 Also look for the Yes or No next to each requirement on the left.
-Your major advisor or Academic Advising can update your degree audit if needed.
+Your major advisor or Academic Advising can update your degree guide if needed.

 Registering for Classes